 These individuals with these risk factors should be evaluated and have anal pap smear be performed.
 At Manhattan Gastroenterology, we strive to provide preventative medical care.
 We offer anal pap smears to individuals who are at high risk for anal cancer.
 Please discuss this with our gastroenterologists if you are unsure if a test is warranted in your situation.

 When abnormal cells are found on anal pap smear a high resolution anoscopy is warranted.
 HRA is a procedure that allows a closer inspection of the affected tissue in the anal canal.
 An anesthetic gel is used to numb the area and an anoscope (an instrument used to see into the anus and last part of the rectum) is inserted to allow for visualization of the anal mucosa.
 A small amount of acetic acid (vinegar) and iodine are used to stain the tissues which will help differentiate the abnormal tissues.
 Any abnormal appearing tissues are biopsied and samples are sent the pathology lab for further evaluation for any signs of dysplasia (pre-malignant cells) or cancer cells which will require further treatment.
 HRA or High Resolution Anoscopy may be needed to allow for closer visualization and allow your doctor to provide an accurate diagnosis.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a doctor about your specific condition.
 Only trained gastroenterologists like our doctors can determine an accurate diagnosis and proper treatment.

-For more information about anal pap smears offered at Manhattan Gastroenterology or to schedule a consultation with the best in class GI doctors, please contact our Upper East Side NYC gastroenterology office.
+As a best in class, top rated NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
+For more information about anal pap smears offered at Manhattan Gastroenterology or to schedule a consultation with the best in class GI doctors, please contact our offices.